 The personal training industry is on the rise, with demand growing as more people invest in fitness and wellness.
-This momentum brings new opportunities for personal trainers—but also fierce competition.
+This momentum brings new opportunities for personal trainers and fierce competition.
 To succeed, trainers are employing a mix of traditional strategies and innovative techniques for client acquisition and retention.
 Recent survey data from Insurance Canopy reveals insights into the most effective approaches for how trainers can gain clients in today’s market.

 Word-of-Mouth Remains Essential